FemLol2003/simple-disk-utils/README.md

-This library is maintained by Active Theory Inc.

-This is a fork of the `simple-disk-utils` asset by M Dikra Prasetya, Available on Unity Asset Store: http://u3d.as/qF1.
+This is a fork of the `simple-disk-utils` by Active Theory Inc. (keerthik) what is a fork of `simple-disk-utils` asset by M Dikra Prasetya.

 # simple-disk-utils
-Disk/storage capacity check helper methods for Windows, OSX, iOS, and Android platform.
+Disk/storage capacity check helper methods for Windows, Linux, OSX, iOS, and Android platform.

 Simply checks available, busy, and total storage space of your platform.
 File managing functions like save and delete to text or binary file with special cases handling are also provided.